chaofengc/IQA-PyTorch/README.md

 # PyTorch Toolbox for Image Quality Assessment

 An IQA toolbox with pure python and pytorch.
+Please refer to [Awesome-Image-Quality-Assessment](https://github.com/chaofengc/Awesome-Image-Quality-Assessment) for a comprehensive survey of IQA methods, as well as download links for IQA datasets.

 ## Introduction